alexisvisco/tcn/README.md

 ## Project Overview

-The system provides a flexible architecture for unified card queries across different game systems, advanced filtering capabilities, and a card recognition feature using OCR technology.
+The system provides a flexible architecture for unified card queries across different game systems, filtering capabilities, and a bonus card recognition feature using OCR technology (for fun).

 ## Installation